 I think many of us in the WordPress ecosystem, whether we acknowledge it or not, probably face the challenge of creating a truly great environment for feedback.
 We think that being a nice manager or a nice person is enough.

 That fear robs us as leaders of valuable feedback potentially reducing the effectiveness of our team and ultimately limiting what our team can achieve.
 We also risk creating a toxic work environment that can impact our team members long into the future.

-But, there is hope and for me it’s all about embracing feedback.
+But, there is hope and for me, it’s all about embracing feedback.